finity69x2/fan-control-entity-row/info.md

 Changes:

 - v1.8 - BREAKING CHANGES! - I modified the options to be consistent with my other control rows and changed the default button order.
 I also added the option to reverse the button order.
+See the readme.md for updated coinfiguration options.

 - v1.6 - added the ability to customize the text for the buttons. defaults to "OFF, LOW, MED, HIGH"